 Are you looking for a family adventure that’s sure to leave your kids with lasting memories?
 Then look no further than the north side of sunny Kauai, Hawaii!
 With breathtaking mountain views, crystal-clear blue waters, and an abundance of activities suitable for all ages, it’s an ideal destination to explore with your children.
 From snorkeling on one of the many beaches to discovering secret waterfalls in the jungle – there is something new and exciting around every corner!
 So pack up your swimsuits, beach towels, and don’t forget your camera – it’s time for some unforgettable family fun in paradise!

 Kauai, Hawaii is awesome.

-For me it was one of those places you think you would like to go and think you never will.
+For me, it was one of those places you think you would like to go and think you never will.
 I still can’t believe we got to go.
-Hopefully we can go back when the kids are a little older.
-There are few things families can participate in when kids are as young as ours were during our visit.
+Hopefully, I can go back when the kids are a little older.
+There were very few things families can participate in when kids are as young as ours were during our visit.

 I really loved the fact that we were in a tropical environment in the middle of winter and we were still in America.